Dekamik/farstu/README.md

 ## Building application

-1. Install go by following the instructions for your OS at [go.dev](https://go.dev/doc/install)
+1. Install Go by following the instructions for your OS at [go.dev](https://go.dev/doc/install)
 2. Run `make deps` to install dev dependencies
-3. Run `make` to generate templ, install modules and build binary
+3. Run `make` to generate templates, install modules and build binary
 4. Run `make install` to install the app on your system

 ## Configuring application